micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-4-rashi_en.md

 ### passuk 23
 <b>An image of anything.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The likeness of any object.
-<b>That Adonoy commanded you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>That He commanded you not to make.
+<b>That Hachem commanded you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>That He commanded you not to make.

 ### passuk 24
 <b>A jealous Almighty.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He is jealous to take vengeance; In Old French — <i>emportement.</i> His anger is glowing to punish those who worship idols.

 ### passuk 25
 <b>And have grown old.</b> He hinted to them that they would be exiled from it at the end of <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>eight hundred and fifty-two years, which is the numerical value [<i>gematria</i>] of וְנוֹשַׁנְתֶּם .
 But he sent them into exile earlier — at the end of eight hundred and fifty years.
 He exiled them two years earlier than the numerical value of וְנוֹשַׁנְתֶּם so they would not suffer the fulfillment of “that you will be completely removed [from the land].”
-And this is [the meaning of] what is said: “And Adonoy precipitated the evil, and He brought it upon us, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>for Adonoy our God is righteous.”
+And this is [the meaning of] what is said: “And Hachem precipitated the evil, and He brought it upon us, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>for Hachem our God is righteous.”
 He acted righteously [charitably צְדָקָה) with us, for He hastened to bring [the evil] two years before its time.

 ### passuk 26
 <b>I bring as witness against you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>I have designated them to be witnesses that I have warned you.